How to Give Your Dog Probiotics

 “Will My Dog Accept Probiotics?”

-Luckily, there are probiotic products on the market today that taste fairly neutral, or even flavorful, to your dog, so getting your dog to accept them shouldn’t be a problem.
-The best way to feed them is to simply mix them into wet food.
+Luckily, there are probiotic products on the market today, and getting your dog to accept them shouldn’t be a problem.

 If you are still feeding your dog dry kibble, take advantage of this opportunity to introduce your dog to a healthier diet of moist foods.
 Try feeding some species-specific raw diet you prepare yourself or a commercially prepared wet canned or frozen food.
 There are many benefits for your pet with moister, more natural foods.